esen-dashyam/SocialMediaMonster/README.md

 # SocialMediaMonster

-This a web that I was modifying.Primary usage of this application is to crawl data from web browsers and social media platforms such as facebook,Twitter,Linkedin, instagram
+This a web that I created during my undergraduate studies.Primary usage of this application is to crawl data from web browsers and social media platforms such as facebook,Twitter,Linkedin, instagram